Defining the Corporate Sustainability Professional

 ‘The 5 Stages to a Sustainable Business’ is unique in that it combines specific experience of profiling and interviewing over a thousand of the very best of what we now term Profile 1 to 4 sustainability leaders, globally.
 Six Degrees combined this with specific research from business leaders, experts in organisational change and talent development, as well as leading NGO’s and business schools to test our hypothesis on how to transition to become a fully sustainable business.

-This is the third annual CR Salary review, produced by Acre, Ancona and Ethical Performance.
+This is the fourth annual CR Salary review, produced by Acre, Ancona and Ethical Performance.

 The Corporate Responsibility Salary Survey aims to add clarity and transparency to the roles, salaries and backgrounds of the professionals working in this space.

-This year, they’ve gone global.
-The Corporate Responsibility Salary Survey now provides the most accurate picture of how the industry looks on the ground, from those people working day-to-day in corporate responsibility around the world.
+Starting with the third review they cover the globe.
+The Corporate Responsibility Salary Survey provides the most accurate picture of how the industry looks on the ground, from those people working day-to-day in corporate responsibility around the world.